OutletBot/UpKeep/docs/TUTORIAL/06-FRESHNESS-SYSTEM.md

 **Robot Speech (TTS):** *"Think of snooze like putting food in the freezer - it stops aging until you take it out!"*

+### MAJOR TIP: Freeze decay to reduce stress
+- Right after completing a task, auto-snooze keeps freshness from instantly dropping.
+- Need extra breathing room?
+Tap `Snooze` and choose a longer pause.
+- See Step 7: “Snooze Feature” for rules, best practices, and stress-free usage.

 ---

 ## What Happens at 0% Freshness?